Deepamgoel/Newzy/README.md

 # Newsy
-Basic new app fetching data from The Guardian API
+Basic news app fetching data from [The Guardian API](https://open-platform.theguardian.com/)

 ## To be updated soon!